This appendix is organized into the following troubleshooting sections:

 NT Services, if a service is already started

-temp\OraInstall\<timestamp>.err has any stack trace.
-You will need to call support to debug the staging area.
+temp\OraInstall\orainsrall.err has any stack trace.
+The user will have to call support to debug the staging area.

-The following tips may help you to troubleshoot problems:
+The following tips may help you to troubleshoot:

 If Java cannot run applications from a Sun machine on an NCD X terminal (Oracle Universal Installer does not start), remove the following file: